top of page

 FAQ

 • Child support is the right of the child.
 You are legally required to pay for child support if your child lives with the other parent full-time, or if you are sharing parenting.
-Please see our blog post to learn more.
+If you have specific questions about child support for your situation, please book a consultation to discuss further.

 • Spousal or partner support (sometimes called alimony) is support that an individual pays their ex-partner/spouse.
 The grounds for entitlement are compensatory and non-compensatory.
 Compensatory refers to compensation for sacrifices made in the relationship, such as not working or working less to raise children or moving to follow the partner/spouse’s career.
 Non-compensatory is to help someone become economically self-sufficient and/or assist when there is an income disparity.
 Support is gender neutral, so it applies regardless of who is the higher income earner.
 The way that support is determined is first the judge will decide if there is entitlement.
 If there is entitlement, then the next questions are how much (quantum) and for how long (duration).
 We recommend booking a consultation to get more information for your specific situation, especially as this type of support depends a lot on your situation.